 - The Crypto-Officer is responsible for a secure and successful installation, initialization and start-up of the module.
 The Crypto-Officer should follow the directions provided in the documentation guide shipped with the module.
 The guide details the procedures to do the following: - 1) Attach device to a rack - 2) Connect the console port of the module to a computer and access the module's terminal. - 3) Connect network connection segments to the module. - 4) Connect the power. - 5) Check the LEDs. - 6) Using the console port, follow the prompt in the setup wizard to establish the Crypto-Officer authentication information and to configure the management options of the module. - 7) This completes the initial setup configuration. - Only the console port should be used for module initialization.
 The LCD and Keypad should not be used for module initialization and setup since it allows the plaintext display of username and password on the LCD. - All physical ports and logical interfaces of the module are allowed for use by the Crypto-Officer.
-Please refer to the 'Ports and Interfaces' section for details.
-Please note that the USB port has no use in FIPS-approved mode for S10, S110 and S330 module configurations and should not be used for these configurations while the module is operating in FIPS mode. - Use the console port only in a secure, controlled environment since the traffic is in plain text.
-In general, use the CLI over SSH instead of over the console port unless the console port is the only option (e.g. to restore keys after zeroization). - Add, delete, modify and manage all user accounts as required. - Refer to Table 6 of this document for the services and their inputs and outputs which are allowed in this role. - Follow the steps in the section 4.1 for enabling/disabling FIPS mode, generating/zeroizing keys, etc. to ensure the IPS operates in a FIPS-compliant manner. - For CLI commands that take a password such as the password modification and new user addition CLI commands, use the option to be prompted for the password (with the use of a '\' in the command) rather than entering the password as part of the command.
+Please refer to the 'Ports and Interfaces' section for details. - Use the console port only in a secure, controlled environment since the traffic is in plain text.
+In general, use the CLI over SSH instead of over the console port unless the console port is the only option (e.g. to restore keys after zeroization). - Add, delete, modify and manage all user accounts as required. - Refer to Table 6 of this document for the services and their inputs and outputs which are allowed in this role. - Follow the steps in the section 4.1 for enabling/disabling FIPS mode, generating/zeroizing keys, etc. to ensure the IPS operates in a FIPS-compliant manner. - For CLI commands that take a password such as the password modification and new user addition CLI commands, use the option to be prompted for the password (with the use of a '' in the command) rather than entering the password as part of the command.
 This will prevent the password from being visible to the module operator. - If remote authentication using a TippingPoint SMS Server is used, then only the SMS level 2 security setting should be used for establishing usernames and passwords on the SMS.
 This is required for meeting FIPS authentication strength requirements while authenticating to the IPS module.
-The level 2 setting on the SMS requires usernames to be a minimum of 6 characters and passwords to be a minimum of 8 characters, where 2 must be alphabetical, 1 must be numeric, and 1 must be non-alphanumeric.
+The level 2 setting on the SMS requires usernames to be a minimum of 6 characters and passwords to be a minimum of 8 characters, where 2 must be alphabetical, 1 must be numeric, and 1 must be non-alphanumeric. - Keep the IPS in a secure environment and do not attempt to open the enclosure.